Trans-Form

 2 factories

-• Analytical approaches to existing buildings
+• Analytical approaches to existing built and inhabited environments

 .
 Surveying techniques (measuring/drawing the Existing down to its details)